vpalombo/PANEV/README.md

 A publicly available data set from a study on human type 1 diabetes mellitus - T1DM (Qiu et al., 2014) was used as testing set for PANEV in our publication.

 In the reference study, the authors carried out a gene-based genome-wide association analysis and identified 452 significant genes.
-Among these genes, 171 were newly identified for type 1 diabetes mellitus, since ignored in previously studies or in literature.
-The authors further supported the significance of 53 out 171 discovered genes with replication studies and differential expression studies.
+Among these genes, 171 were newly identified for type 1 diabetes mellitus, since ignored in previous studies or in literature.
+The authors further supported the significance of 53 out of 171 discovered genes with replication studies and differential expression studies.

 In particular, the authors reported four non-HLA genes (*RASIP1*, *STRN4*, *BCAR1* and *MYL2*) and three *HLA* genes (*FYN*, *HLA-J* and *PPP1R11*) as validated by both the replication and differential expression studies.
 These genes represent the main result discussed by the authors.